What are Cambridge Masks Doing in a London School of Fashion Collection?

 We share in Joel’s concerns and were able to provide Joel with masks that fit children as young as 1.5 years of age.
 The dangers of air pollution in infants and children are heightened as their lungs are still developing.
 Around 80% of alveoli (the tiny air sacs in your lungs which transfer the oxygen you breath into your bloodstream) develop after birth.
 Damage to the lungs at this early stage could create critical health problems in the future.
 The immune system of a child is also still developing, making young people much more susceptible to respiratory infections.

 When buying a health product, our customers are going to take their time trawling through online reviews of similar item.
 This needed as to find the best match for their needs.
-If you’ve ever spent any time on our Amazon site, you’ll have seen the various requests we’ve had from customers suggesting we create specialised masks for motorbike helmet wearers or balaclava style designs.
+We receive various requests from customers for specialised masks for motorbike helmet wearers or balaclava style designs fashion mask.
 Joel has thought up a similar idea and run with it in this particular look:

 “I developed with the help and advice of my design and tailoring tutors a hooded feature on a jacket that incorporates the Cambridge mask as part of a hood on a garment.
 There were several stages of pattern manipulation and testing to evolve the aesthetic and practicality of this feature.”

 Most of us can only imagine the hours of work it must have taken to perfect this piece.
 However, our own designer had spent an immense amount of time creating the carefully customised fit when wearing our masks.
 The designer had painstakingly designed to mold to the contours of the wearer’s face snugly.

-“One interesting modification came about in the form of an accordion collar stand which allows the hood to be pulled over the head, even if only you use part of the hood.
+“One interesting modification came about in the form of an accordion collar stand.
+This allows you to pull the hood over the head, even if only you use part of the hood.
 This is for more protection and coverage.
-This also helps with adjustments for different sized heads to enable more wearers across the board to fit the garment and wear the mask comfortably.”
+This also helps with adjustments for different sized heads.
+This will enable more wearers across the board to fit the garment and wear the mask comfortably.”